Autonomous Agent Organization

 Product Management

 Technical PM evaluation of managed Sitecore repositories — SitecoreAI Starter, JSS monorepo, and Content SDK.
-Each PM specialization consumes upstream research and CI briefs, then assesses package maturity, migration pressure, and ecosystem alignment.
+Each PM specialization consumes upstream research and CI briefs, then produces a register of initiatives gated by altitude and control — the bets that repo actually owns.

 /release-the-minions